Experts believe that one-third to one-half of all cancers can be prevented.

 Health Tools help you make wise health decisions or take action to improve your health.

 ByHealthwise StaffPrimary Medical ReviewerE.
-Gregory Thompson, MD - Internal MedicineBrian D. O'Brien, MD - Internal MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerMichael Seth Rabin, MD - Medical Oncology
+Gregory Thompson, MD - Internal MedicineBrian O'Brien, MD, FRCPC - Internal MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerMichael S. Rabin, MD - Medical Oncology

 E. Gregory Thompson, MD - Internal Medicine

-& Brian D. O'Brien, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Michael Seth Rabin, MD - Medical Oncology
+& Brian O'Brien, MD, FRCPC - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Michael S. Rabin, MD - Medical Oncology

 To learn more about Healthwise, visit Healthwise.org.